310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/dis_harmony.md

 He started to tear up, and our argument just got worse from there.

-We were wailing and bawling at each other until Mitsuru and Nii-chan noticed we were acting weird and stopped us…
+We were wailing and bawling at each other until Mitsuru and Nii~chan noticed we were acting weird and stopped us…

 Ugh… It’s such a childish fight…